 WOTR Centre for Resilience Studies

-- Promote collaborative, multi-stakeholder, trans-disciplinary research
+- Promote collaborative, multi-stakeholder, trans-disciplinary applied research

 Ecosystem-based adaptation